 - The SRF paid Harvard researchers the equivalent of $50,000 in today’s dollars to shift the focus to fats, away from sugar.

 For the future, the JAMA Internal Medicine recommends:

 - Policymaking committees should consider giving less weight to food industry–funded studies and include mechanistic and animal studies as well as studies appraising the effect of added sugars on multiple CHD biomarkers and disease development.

-We will be likely be seeing a lot more research and increased focus on the need to cut back on sugar in the future.
+We will likely be seeing a lot more research and increased focus on the need to cut back on sugar or use a sugar substitute in the future.

-What other research has been hidden or skewed to benefit pockets at the detriment to our health?
+Has other research been hidden or skewed to benefit pockets at the detriment to our health?

 How will this knowledge change your sugar intake?
 How about the way you regard research?